-Such measures include written warnings, the ability to convene a general meeting of the bank's shareholders, management board or board of directors; increasing the bank's reserves in order to reimburse potential losses under its active operations; limiting, terminating or suspending certain types of banking operations, including related party transactions; prohibiting the grant of unsecured loans; suspending payment of dividends or capital distributions in any form; imposing stricter performance requirements for the bank; imposing penalties on the bank or any owners of material interests in the bank; temporarily prohibiting voting rights for owners of material shareholdings; temporary removal of managers from their posts (until the violation is remedied); withdrawing general licences for foreign currency transactions; declaring the bank problematic or insolvent; executing written agreements with the bank; withdrawing the licence of the bank; and putting the bank into liquidation.
+Such measures include written warnings, the ability to convene a general meeting of the bank's shareholders, management board or board of bank; increasing the bank's reserves in order to reimburse potential losses under its active operations; limiting, terminating or suspending certain types of banking operations, including related party transactions; prohibiting the grant of unsecured loans; suspending payment of dividends or capital distributions in any form; imposing stricter performance requirements for the bank; imposing penalties on the bank or any owners of material interests in the bank; temporarily prohibiting voting rights for owners of material shareholdings; temporary removal of managers from their posts (until the violation is remedied); withdrawing general licences for foreign currency transactions; declaring the bank problematic or insolvent; executing written agreements with the bank; withdrawing the licence of the bank; and putting the bank into liquidation.

 The NBU also carries out consolidated supervision in respect of banking groups in order to ensure stability of the banking system and containment of risks which a bank may face in view of it being a member of the banking group, by means of regulating, monitoring, and controlling risks of the banking group following the procedure set forth by the NBU.
 Non-banking financial companies which are members of a banking group are also subject to the NBU's consolidated supervision.
-As at 1 January 2016, there were 15 banking groups in Ukraine.
-In 2016, the NBU recognised six banking groups and terminated recognition of two banking groups.
-As at 31 December 2016, there were 19 banking groups in Ukraine, and as at 1 July 2017, the NBU recognises and carries out consolidated supervision in respect of 24 banking groups.
+As at 1 January 2018, there were 28 recognised banking groups in Ukraine.
+From 1 January 2018 to 1 September 2018, the NBU recognised three more banking groups and terminated recognition of one banking group.
+As a result, as at 1 September 2018 the NBU carries out the supervision of 30 banking groups.